grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 The dock office was simply a partition made of cheap painted wood built in front of the unused first docking slip.
 It was brightly lit.
 Both sides were lined with metal chairs on which were stacked folders and binders of paper.
 The center of the office was mostly taken up by a large steel desk with a chipped and rusted enameled surface.
 It too was covered with papers: loose, stacked, on clipboards, and in binders.

 Behind the desk sat yet another huge person, also dressed in heavy wool garments that had been aerated by moth larva.
-Hemi would not have tried to guess, being the parsimonious fellow he was, but the men who had met him on the dock had referred to the dock boss as 'she.'
-She tipped back her cap when they entered the office, and held a clipboard out at arm's length in front of herself, trying to get a little better focus on what was written on it.
+Hemi would not have tried to guess, being the parsimonious fellow he was, but the men who had met him on the dock had referred to the dock boss as "she."
+She tipped back her cap when they entered the office and held a clipboard out at arm's length, trying to get a better focus on what was written on it.

 "You must be from the boat that just came in on slip four, eh?" she asked.